Camera trap: Placement techniques

 One of the most important things to consider when setting up camera traps is choosing the location in order to get the best results.
 Camera traps near mineral licks or along game trails, where it is more likely that animals will visit frequently, are normally seen.
-Animals congregate around mineral licks to consume water and soil, which can be useful in reducing toxin levels or supplement mineral intake in their diet.
+Animals congregate around a mineral lick to consume water and soil, which can be useful in reducing toxin levels or supplement mineral intake in their diet.
 These locations for camera traps also allow for variety of animals who show up at different times and use the licks in different ways allowing for the study of animal behavior.

 To study more specific behaviors of a particular species, it is helpful to identify the target species' runs, dens, beds, latrines, food caches, favored hunting and foraging grounds, etc. Knowledge of the target species' general habits, seasonal variations in behavior and habitat use, as well as its tracks, scat, feeding sign, and other spoor are extremely helpful in locating and identifying these sites, and this strategy has been described in great detail for many species.

 Bait may be used to attract desired species.
 However type, frequency and method of presentation require careful consideration.

 Another major factor in whether this is the best technique to use in the specific research is which type of species one is attempting to observe with the camera.
 Species such as small-bodied birds and insects may be too small to trigger the camera.
 Reptiles and amphibians will not be able to trip the infrared or heat differential-based sensors, however, methods have been developed to detect these species by utilizing a reflector based sensor system.
 However, for most medium and large-bodied terrestrial species camera traps have proven to be a successful tool for study.